Jesu, meine Freude: Others

 Other Baroque composers who have composed chorale preludes on the hymn tune include Friedrich Wilhelm Zachow, Johann Gottfried Walther and George Frideric Handel (HWV 480).
 Later chorale preludes included a work by Friedrich Wilhelm Marpurg, while Johann Gottfried Müthel wrote variations in D minor on the tune.
 Felix Mendelssohn wrote a chorale cantata on the hymn for choir and orchestra in 1828.
 Max Reger composed a prelude as No. 21 of his 52 Chorale Preludes, Op.
 67 in 1902.
 Preludes were also written by Sigfrid Karg-Elert (Op.
 87, No. 2), Reinhard Schwarz-Schilling (1927), Karl Höller (Op.
 22, 1936), Joseph Ahrens (1942) and Max Drischner (1945).

 Günther Marks composed in 1970 a partita for viola and organ on the tune.
 In 2005, Gerhard Präsent arranged Bach's chorale prelude for string quartet, in Three Choral Preludes and Aria by Johann Sebastian Bach, completed and arranged for string quartet, also in a version for string trio.
 Steven Sametz composed a Fantasia on "Jesu, meine Freude" for SATB choir and digitally delayed treble instrument in 2009.

+Translation by Catherine Winkworth

+The hymn was translated into English by Catherine Winkworth, a hymn translator.
+It is featured in the Lutheran Service Book (LSB).
+These are the six verses of the translated hymn.